AceDev13/HikazuBot/README.md

 # HikazuBot

-A Discord game bot that that performs managing character sheets, rolling dice, tracking stats, and even generating random encounters or events.
+A Discord game bot that performs managing character sheets, rolling dice, tracking stats, and even generating random encounters or events.
 It can also help you create a rich storytelling experience by allowing you to set up interactive quests, create NPCs (non-playable characters), and manage inventory systems.

 Additionally, this bot can provide moderation tools, such as automoderation, role management, and server administration, ensuring a smooth and enjoyable gaming environment for everyone involved.